davwheat-bhasvic/btec-notetaking/Organisation of data.md

 Arrays can be thought of as lists.
 An array is initialised with a size, which is the maximum number of values (called elements) which can be contained in it.

+The length of an array is immutable in most languages.
+This means that, after it's set, it cannot change.

 The elements in the array can then be accessed using an index.
 Accessing the array with an index (usually like `arrayName[index]`, such as `scores[3]`) provides the value at that position in the array.

 Indexes are usually 0-indexed in most languages, meaning an index of `0` provides the 1st value, and in index of `1` provides the 2nd value.